Services for Adding Value

 Spot Testing

-As of October 2023, the Canadian Angus Association Board of Directors made a decision to suspend the spot testing program for one year.
+In November 2024, the Canadian Angus Association Board of Directors decided to extend the suspension of the spot testing program for an additional year.
+The board decided in October 2023 to suspend the program for one year and then review the decision.
 The board of directors recognizes that most members are testing their entire calf crop and older cows, and that we have stringent testing requirements.
 Members who have outstanding spot tests are required to complete these outstanding tests.
-No new spot tests will be requested for one year.
-The Board of Directors will assess whether to reinstate the spot test program after that.
+No new spot tests will be requested, and the Board of Directors will assess whether to reinstate the spot test program at their fall 2025 meeting.

 * * * *